-1 ' ' Not required for certificate eligibility after course launch After regular office hours have concluded, a number of optional, live sessions will be scheduled for the cohort, including a networking session (featuring VC pub trivia!), and a Valuation Lab as part of Module 5.
+Approx. 3 Not required for certificate eligibility months after course launch After regular office hours have concluded, a number of optional, live sessions will be scheduled for the cohort, including a networking session (featuring VC pub trivia!), and a Valuation Lab as part of Module 5.
 More information to be provided via the Canvas course site.
+Most of these sessions will be recorded.